beforesemicolon/html-parser/README.md

 # HTML Parser
-Simple, Fast, flexible, and lightweight HTML parser for Server and Browser parsing.

-Official HTML parser for [@beforesemicolon/html](https://www.npmjs.com/package/@beforesemicolon/html) and [@beforesemicolon/cube](https://www.npmjs.com/package/@beforesemicolon/cube)
+HTML parser for any Javascript runtime environment.
+Small, Fast, Easy to use, and highly customizable

 ## Motivation
 Most HTML parsers will force you to learn their Javascript API after the parse result.